trujilml/professional-coding-portfolio/README.md

 # Professional Coding Portfolio

 ## Description
-Mekayla Trujillo's professional portfolio showcasing an about section of the developer, a section showcasing her latest work which are clickable to their deployed site, and a contact section housing her social media sites and a form section inquiring about questions or references of her work.
+Mekayla Trujillo's professional portfolio showcasing an about section of the developer, a section showcasing her latest work which are clickable to their deployed site, and a contact section housing her social media sites.
 The portfolio offers a smooth scrolling behavior for the entire page alongside clickable links to each section.
-In addition, the site has a responsive layout that adapts to multiple media screens, resized to accomodate them.
+In addition, the site has a responsive layout that adapts to multiple media screens.

 ## Developed with
 * HTML